configcat/docs/website/versioned_docs/version-V1/sdk-reference/overview.md

 description: List of all supported technologies like .NET, .NET Core, Java, JavaScript, PHP, Python, Ruby, Go, Node.js, Android, Swift, iOS, Elixir, Dart, React, Angular, Vue.js, React, Chromium, Deno, Kotlin Multiplatform, Laravel, Server-Side Rendered apps, etc.
 ---

-The purpose of the SDKs is to download and cache feature flag values and to evaluate targeting rules.
+The purpose of the SDKs is to download and cache feature flag values and to evaluate Targeting Rules.
 All SDKs provide a simple interface for accessing your feature flags from your application.

 Check out our language specific<a href="https://app.configcat.com/sdkkey" target="_blank"> Getting Started Guide</a> on how to connect your applications.